-The practice had recognised the needs of different groups in the planning of its services.
-The practice had face to face translation services and GPs who spoke other languages.
+The practice had recognised the needs of different groups in the planning of its services e.g. services for asylum seekers, those with a learning disability and travellers, unemployed and carers.

 The practice provided equality and diversity training.
-Staff we spoke with confirmed that they had read the 'Equal Opportunities Anti-Discrimination Policy' and that equality and diversity was discussed at staff appraisals and team events.
+Staff we spoke with confirmed that they had read the 'Equal Opportunities Policy' and that equality and diversity was discussed at staff appraisals and team events.

 The premises and services had been adapted to meet the needs of people with disabilities.
-This included two lowered windows for wheel chair users at the reception desk.
+This included a lowered desk for wheel chair users at reception.